magentabusiness/magentabusiness.github.io/docs/trendz/post-installation-steps.md

     - You will see *Settings are up to date* afterward.
     - Read more about Trendz Settings [here](/docs/trendz/settings#trendz-settings).

-## Link to ThingsBoard
+## Link to IoT Hub

-To simplify the process of adding Trendz views to ThingsBoard dashboards, we have introduced the ability to open the dashboard where the view was added in a new tab.
+To simplify the process of adding Trendz views to IoT Hub dashboards, we have introduced the ability to open the dashboard where the view was added in a new tab.
-Configure the link to your ThingsBoard instance in Settings to use this feature.
+Configure the link to your IoT Hub instance in Settings to use this feature.
 Follow these steps:
 * Log in to Trendz and navigate to the Settings page.

   ![image](https://img.thingsboard.io/trendz/signing-key-1.png)

-* Enter the URL of your ThingsBoard instance (e.g., *https://your-link-to-platform*) in the designated field.
+* Enter the URL of your IoT Hub instance (e.g., *https://your-link-to-platform*) in the designated field.

   ![image](https://img.thingsboard.io/trendz/link-to-tb.png)